Kwame Nkrumah: Tributes and legacy

 In September 2009, President John Atta Mills declared 21 September (the 100th anniversary of Kwame Nkrumah's birth) to be Founders' Day, a statutory holiday in Ghana to celebrate the legacy of Kwame Nkrumah.
 In April 2019, President Akufo-Addo approved the Public Holidays (Amendment) Act 2019 which changed 21 September from Founders' Day to Kwame Nkrumah Memorial Day.

-He generally took a non-aligned Marxist perspective on economics, and believed capitalism had malignant effects that were going to stay with Africa for a long time.
+Nkrumah generally took a non-aligned Marxist perspective on economics, and believed capitalism had malignant effects that were going to stay with Africa for a long time.
 Although he was clear on distancing himself from the African socialism of many of his contemporaries, Nkrumah argued that socialism was the system that would best accommodate the changes that capitalism had brought, while still respecting African values.
 He specifically addresses these issues and his politics in a 1967 essay entitled "African Socialism Revisited":

 We know that the traditional African society was founded on principles of egalitarianism.
 In its actual workings, however, it had various shortcomings.
 Its humanist impulse, nevertheless, is something that continues to urge us towards our all-African socialist reconstruction.
 We postulate each man to be an end in himself, not merely a means; and we accept the necessity of guaranteeing each man equal opportunities for his development.
 The implications of this for sociopolitical practice have to be worked out scientifically, and the necessary social and economic policies pursued with resolution.
 Any meaningful humanism must begin from egalitarianism and must lead to objectively chosen policies for safeguarding and sustaining egalitarianism.
 Hence, socialism.
 Hence, also, scientific socialism.

 Nkrumah was also best-known politically for his strong commitment to and promotion of pan-Africanism.
 He was inspired by the writings of black intellectuals such as Marcus Garvey, W. E. B. Du Bois, and George Padmore, and his relationships with them.
 Much of his understanding and relationship to these men was created during his years in America as a student.
 Some would argue that his greatest inspiration was Marcus Garvey, although he also had a meaningful relationship with C. L. R. James.
 Nkrumah looked to these men to craft a general solution to the ills of Africa.
 To follow in these intellectual footsteps Nkrumah had intended to continue his education in London, but found himself involved in direct activism.
 Then, motivated by advice from Du Bois, Nkrumah decided to focus on creating peace in Africa.
-He became a passionate advocate of the "African Personality" embodied in the slogan "Africa for the Africans" earlier popularised by Edward Wilmont Blyden and he viewed political independence as a prerequisite for economic independence.
+He became a passionate advocate of the "African Personality", embodied in the slogan "Africa for the Africans", earlier popularised by Edward Wilmot Blyden, and he viewed political independence as a prerequisite for economic independence.
 Nkrumah's dedications to pan-Africanism in action attracted these intellectuals to his Ghanaian projects.
 Many Americans, such as Du Bois and Kwame Ture, moved to Ghana to join him in his efforts.
-These men are buried there today.
+Du Bois and Ture are buried there today.
 His press officer for six years was the Grenadian anticolonialist Sam Morris.
 Nkrumah's biggest success in this area was his significant influence in the founding of the Organisation of African Unity.